-You can find scholarship financial aid for studying Computer Science by using a scholarship search engine like Scholarships That Work, which has 87 Computer Science scholarships with an average award amount of $3,668.
-You can also find scholarships to pursue Computer Science by inquiring with organizations that offer STEM scholarships, like the Society of Women Engineers, the American Foundation for the Blind Scholarship Committee, the American Radio Relay League Foundation, or the Thurgood Marshall College Fund (TMCF).
+You can find scholarship financial aid for studying Computer Science by using a scholarship search engine like Scholarships That Work, which has 87 Computer Science scholarships with an average award amount of $4,330.
+You can also find scholarships to pursue Computer Science by inquiring with organizations that offer STEM scholarships, like the Thurgood Marshall College Fund (TMCF), the American Association of University Women Educational Foundation, the Elmhurst University, or the Design Automation Conference/Association for Computing Machinery.

 To apply for scholarships in Computer Science, you will need to fill out the scholarship application form on the scholarship page.
-For three of these scholarships, you will need to submit an essay.
+For six of these scholarships, you will need to submit an essay.
 Several Computer Science scholarships require a resume, and a few awards require letters of recommendation.
-The GPA requirements for Computer Science scholarships vary between a 2.0 and 3.5 minimum GPA.
-One Computer Science scholarships require nomination from a teacher or coach.
+The GPA requirements for Computer Science scholarships vary between a 2.3 and 3.0 minimum GPA.

 All students who plan on studying or majoring in Computer Science are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Computer Science scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for Computer Science majors are specifically open to applicants who identify as Black or Asian students.
+Six scholarships for Computer Science majors are specifically open to applicants who identify as Black, Native American or Alaska Native, Hispanic, Minority, Asian, or Native Hawaiian or Pacific Islander students.
 There are two scholarships Computer Science scholarships for disabled students with blind or visually impaired.
-Also, there are four Computer Science scholarships specifically for applicants who identify as women or female.
-For military-affiliated students, there are two scholarships for studying Computer Science specifically available to you.
-Non-traditional students, such as adult learners, can apply for one Computer Science scholarships specifically open to non-traditional applicants.
+Plus, one scholarship for studying Computer Science require extracurricular involvement.
+Also, there are two Computer Science scholarships specifically for applicants who identify as women or female.
+One of these scholarships for specifically for LGBTQ+ applicants.
+For military-affiliated students, there are one scholarship for studying Computer Science specifically available to you.

 Scholarships by Major